harleydutton/tabula-rasa/meta/rejected/healing social damage.md

 			- perfect success clears up bad rep
 			- partial success grudge by individual
 			- failure still have bad rep with group

+---

+This is the resultant system of the [[GTA Wanted Meter]] decision and it is written more articulately in [[Reputation]]. rejected.